Disclosures

 Alabama

 UPL posture in Alabama.
 Alabama regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Alabama courts.
 Expeal provides general legal information about record-relief in Alabama and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Alabama.
-The content on this Site describes the common path under §15-27-1 to §15-27-21; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Alabama.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Alabama.

 How to find a lawyer in Alabama.
 The Alabama State Bar Lawyer Referral Service is the Alabama bar's lawyer-referral service.
-You can reach it at (800) 354-6154 or online at https://www.alabar.org/for-the-public/get-legal-help/.
+You can reach it at (800) 354-6154 or online at alabar.org.
 The referral service is operated by the bar, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.

 Alaska

 UPL posture in Alaska.
 Alaska regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Alaska courts.
 Expeal provides general legal information about record-relief in Alaska and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Alaska.
-The content on this Site describes the common path under Alaska Stat. §12.62.180; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Alaska.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Alaska.

 Arizona

 UPL posture in Arizona.
 Arizona regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Arizona courts.
 Expeal provides general legal information about record-relief in Arizona and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Arizona.
-The content on this Site describes the common path under Ariz.
-Stat. §13-911; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Arizona.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Arizona.

 Arkansas

 UPL posture in Arkansas.
 Arkansas regulates the practice of law through its statutory definition of legal practice and the supervisory authority of the Arkansas courts.
 Expeal provides general legal information about record-relief in Arkansas and, where the application at app.expeal.com operates, document preparation based on user-provided inputs.
 We do not give legal advice tailored to your situation, do not represent you in any proceeding, and do not hold ourselves out as an attorney licensed in Arkansas.
-The content on this Site describes the common path under Ark.
-Stat. §16-90-1401; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Arkansas.
+The content on this Site describes the common path; people with complex records, out-of-state convictions, federal matters, immigration implications, or active supervision should consult an attorney licensed in Arkansas.

 How to find a lawyer in Arkansas.
-Arkansas routes the public to the Arkansas Bar Association — a searchable attorney directory rather than a matched-intake referral service.
-You can browse it at https://www.arkansasfindalawyer.com/; the phone number 501-375-4606 reaches the state bar's general line, not a referral intake.
+Arkansas routes the public to the Arkansas Bar Association ArkansasFindALawyer — a searchable attorney directory rather than a matched-intake referral service.
+You can browse it at arkbar.com; the phone number 501-375-4606 reaches the state bar's general line, not a referral intake.
 You choose your own counsel; Expeal does not make a referral and is not responsible for the outcome of any representation you arrange.
+A searchable listing of licensed attorneys rather than a referral service: nobody screens or matches you, and you choose whom to contact.
+The phone is the bar's main line.

 California

 How to find a lawyer in California.
 The State Bar of California — Certified Lawyer Referral Services Directory is the California bar's lawyer-referral service.
-You can reach it at 415-538-2000 or online at https://www.calbar.ca.gov/public/find-legal-professionals/find-lawyer-referral-service.
+You can reach it at 415-538-2000 or online at calbar.ca.gov.
 The referral service is operated by the bar, not by Expeal; we do not control which attorney you are matched with and are not responsible for the outcome of any representation that follows.

 Colorado